Andy-J-marshall/stanningley-bowls/README.md

 e.g. a new player would have to be added into the `players` list.

-If a player has multiple spellings, enter them into the `duplicateTeamMemberNames` array
+If a player has multiple spellings, enter them into the `duplicateTeamMemberNames` array and `deduplicateNames` function.

+If a player plays for another team on a different day, enter them into the `traitorPlayers` array.

+If a player doesn't want their full name appearing on the website, add them into the `anonymiseNames` function.

 ## Run the script